ibm-cloud-docs/openwhisk/actions.md

 {: shortdesc}

 **Before you begin**</br>
 To create an action, your source code must meet certain requirements.
 For example, if you want to create an action from code that is contained in multiple files, package your code as a single .zip file before you create the action.

 See [Preparing apps for actions](/docs/openwhisk?topic=cloud-functions-prep) for details about the requirements for packaging code for each runtime.

 ## Creating actions from the CLI
 {: #actions_cli}

-1. Create an action.
+1. Create an action by running the [`ibmcloud fn action create`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_create) command.

   ```
   ibmcloud fn action create <action_name> <file> --kind <runtime>
   ```
   {: pre}

   **Example**

   ```
   ibmcloud fn action create hello hello.js --kind nodejs:10
   ```